dlfkid/LFPickerView/README.md

 ## License

-**LFBannerView** is released under the MIT License.
+**LFPickerView** is released under the MIT License.
 See LICENSE for details.